murthymalini/full-stack-web-app-project/README.md

 ### Challenges
-1. Tried depicting line charts to show trends with different units of measurement in one graph
+1. Connecting the scatter plot for each cause using a line to show trends with different units of measurement in one graph.
 2. Map: Getting the properties within choropleth, passing an array within locations and z:co-ordinates
 3. Connecting the plots together with the dropdown